jamesETF/ethicalfrenchienew/content/about-us/index.md

 +++
  title = "About Us"
- description = "Ethical Frenchie is the #1 French Bulldog adoption service and breeder on the East Coast." page_type = "about-us"
+ description = "Ethical Frenchie is a family based French Bulldog Breeder in New York.
+Learn more about us and our de-centralized kennel concept." page_type = "about-us"
 +++